bbauska/W3Cx-1of5-CSS.0x/README.md

 <h3 id="ch-1-4-3">1.4.3 Module 1 project - Hello your world</h3>
 <!------------------------------------------------------------------------------------------------>

-It\'s finally time to write your own CSS!
+It&#39;s finally time to write your own CSS!
 Open your code editor of choice and save the following code as a new HTML document.

 *Remember*: to do this, you will need to give it a .html file extension when you are saving it.
 For example, you could call it index.html